cdktf/cdktf-provider-google/docs/computeForwardingRule.python.md

 Indicates whether or not this load balancer can be used as a collector for packet mirroring.

-To prevent mirroring loops, instances behind this load balancer will not have their traffic mirrored even if a `PacketMirroring` rule applies to them.
-This can only be set to true for load balancers that have their `loadBalancingScheme` set to `INTERNAL`.
+To prevent mirroring loops, instances behind this load balancer will not have their traffic mirrored even if a 'PacketMirroring' rule applies to them.

+This can only be set to true for load balancers that have their 'loadBalancingScheme' set to 'INTERNAL'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_forwarding_rule#is_mirroring_collector ComputeForwardingRule#is_mirroring_collector}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_forwarding_rule#is_mirroring_collector ComputeForwardingRule#is_mirroring_collector}

 ---